 I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 Yes!
-The First Principle of Spinning Babies works well with multiples.
+Spinning Babies approach works well for multiples.
 If you can, start early.
-Otherwise, start today!
-If you begin late in pregnancy, you may need to add professional help to balance uterine ligaments.
+Otherwise, start today.
+You may need to add professional bodywork help to balance uterine ligaments.

-Ask your doctor or midwife if there is any medical reason not to do any activity that you would like to try out on this site or any other.
+Ask your doctor or midwife if there is any medical reason not to do any of these activities (inversion, particularly).

 I have a mom 22 weeks pregnant with twins.
 Right now, it appears they have their own sac and placentas.
 Should we be worried about getting them head down this early on?